-How do you think the female audience relates to this kind of character because it’s quite a bourgeois movie and quite naïve?
+How do you think the female audience relates to this kind of character considering it’s quite a bourgeois movie and quite naïve?

-If you push something so far, in a sort of unfashionable whatever…then it actually starts to become quite interesting because you look at something in a different way.
-This film does it in a strange way, it takes romanticism and things that could be perceived as melodrama or bourgeois concerts but treats it with a sort of realism.
-It’s not a conventional story, and the choices – in the way that it’s filmed and acted – are not conventional or bourgeois so there’s a weird push and pull there that makes you question it.
+If you push something so far, in a sort of unfashionable whatever… then it actually starts to become quite interesting because you look at something in a different way.
+This film does it in a strange way, it takes romanticism and things that could be perceived as melodrama or bourgeois concerts but treats them with a sort of realism.
+It’s not a conventional story and the choices – in the way that it’s filmed and acted – are not conventional or bourgeois, so there’s a weird push and pull there that makes you question it.
 It becomes something that stands on its own.
 The things that aren’t trendy, hip or cool are what make it trendy, hip and cool or whatever.
 There’s a bravery that comes with that.

 What unconventional choices do you mean?

-Not period romance, I haven’t seen the lack of shame in expressing emotional things.
-It’s that unabashed, romanticism that’s still rooted in something that doesn’t look like soap opera.
+Not period romance.
+I mean that I haven’t seen the lack of shame in expressing emotional things.
+It’s that unabashed romanticism that’s still rooted in something that doesn’t look like soap opera.

 You have made many movies very different to one another.
-What genre is more comfortable?
+Which genre is more comfortable?

-I’m comfortable acting, I like doing what I’m doing, I’m not genre specific.
+I’m comfortable acting, I like doing what I’m doing, I’m not genre-specific.
 I hope I’m not, I don’t want to be.
-I’m comfortable doing lots of different hings.
+I’m comfortable doing lots of different things.

 What do you think about Ben Affleck as Batman?